 Is a second dog double the trouble or double the fun?

-I think if properly handled, a second dog can be a big enhancement to everyone in the family.
+I think if properly handled, a new dog can be a big enhancement to everyone in the family.

-However, she was a lot of work, especially in the beginning, and the dog bills are now double what they were before.
+However, she was a lot of work, especially in the beginning, and the dog bills are much heftier.

 Still, Shania gives a thousand-fold more than she gets, and Sephy will be the first to say that he loves her more than words can say.
-When Shania is away, Sephy just spends his time moping around the house.
+When she is away, he just spends his time moping around the house.

 Thanks to Colleen and Reptar for bringing up this fun and important topic.

 Will getting a second dog help to calm my first dog?
-Should I get a second dog?
-How do I pick a second dog?
-I talk about my experiences with getting a second dog, including how long I waited, what breed I chose, and how I found a compatible companion for my first dog.
+Should I get another dog?
+How do I pick a new dog?
+I talk about my experiences on getting a second dog, including how long I waited, what breed I chose, and how I found a compatible companion for my existing dog.